 I'll be real with you-TRODELVY may come with side effects.
-Some of these side effects are like those you may have had while taking chemotherapy for mTNBC.
+Some of these are like those you may have had while taking chemotherapy for HR+/HER2- mBC.
 The severity is different for everyone, but if you experience any side effects, contact your healthcare provider immediately.
-Some side effects may require medical attention.
+You may require medical attention.